ZackeryRSmith/Reter/README.md

 **VDTGraphics** is a python library to build rich terminal user interfaces and dashboards.
 It is heavily inspired by the Rust library [tui-rs](https://github.com/fdehau/tui-rs)

-Alot more info on this library can be found at [VDTGraphics github](https://github.com/ZackeryRSmith/VDTGraphics/)
+More info on this library can be found at [VDTGraphics github](https://github.com/ZackeryRSmith/VDTGraphics/)